 While each of our clients is unique, there are some consistent questions that come up frequently about our video production process.
 Hopefully, the FAQs below will answer your questions, as well.
 If they don’t, please give us a call, drop us an email, or use our contact form so that we can address your particular needs.

-We offer four primary animation styles -- see here for explanations and some examples of each.
-That doesn’t mean any of our videos are the same, though!
+We offer four primary animation styles – see our website for explanations and some examples of each.
+But that doesn’t mean all of our videos look the same!
 Just like every company, organization, service, product and customer is different, so, too, is each of our videos.
 And, if none of our basic styles is exactly what you are looking for, don’t worry!
-We’ve got plenty of other styles we can use to make sure your video is exactly what you need.
+We’ve got plenty of other styles we can adapt to make sure your video is exactly what you need.
 If you’ve seen something you like online, feel free to send us a link and we can probably emulate it.

 What’s included in the standard package?

 Our price quote includes the whole shebang: script creation, design and storyboarding, licensed stock photos/video clips and other art, high-quality in-house voice narration, music soundtrack, and sound effects, if required.
 We deliver a High Definition (1920×1080, unless otherwise specified) MP4 file for you to use on your site and upload to video hosting sites.

 You own the resulting video, but as part of this agreement, we reserve the right to share it in our website portfolio.
 Naturally, we’ll wait for your okay that you’ve published it first.